nhsconnect/FHIR-NRLS-API/pages/explore/api_interaction_create.md

 {% include note.html content="The versionId is an integer that is assigned and maintained by the NRL server.
 When a new DocumentReference is created the server assigns it a versionId of 1.
-The versionId will be incremeted during an update or supersede transaction.
+The versionId will be incremented during an update or supersede transaction.
 See [API Interaction - Update](api_interaction_update.html) and [API Interaction - Supersede](api_interaction_supersede.html) for more details on these transactions.<br/><br/> The NRL server will ignore any versionId value sent by a client in a create interaction.
 Instead the server will ensure that the newly assigned verionId adheres to the rules laid out above.
 " %}

 The table summarises the `create` interaction HTTP response code and the values expected to be conveyed in the successful response body `OperationOutcome` payload: